Integra-tx/Piggybac_bioprospecting_pipeline/README.md

 # Bioprospecting Pipeline

-This Python-based bioinformatics pipeline is designed for recovering piggyBac transposons and transposases from genomes.
+A Python-based bioinformatics pipeline for recovering piggyBac transposons and transposases from genomes.

 ## Features
 - Searches for sequences in genomes through an HMM search.